GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

-**grd2kml** reads a 2-D grid file and makes a *quadtree* of PNG images and KML wrappers for Google Earth using the selected tile size [256x256 pixels].
+**grd2kml** reads a 2-D grid file and makes a *quadtree* of PNG images and KML wrappers for Google Earth using the selected tile size.
 We downsample the grid depending on the viewing level in the quadtree using a Gaussian filter, but other filters can be selected as well.
 Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range or by giving instructions to derive intensities from the input data grid automatically (see **-I**).
 Values outside the (-1,+1) intensity range will be clipped.
 Map colors are specified via a color palette lookup table.
 Contour overlays are optional.
+If plain tiles are selected (no contours specified) then the PNG tiles are written directly from grdimage, otherwise we must first make a PostScript plot that is then converted to PNG.

 Required Arguments